rishigoutam/pandoc-converter/articles/pandoc/pandoc-reference.md

 ## Emojis

-We ❤️ emojis :joy:.
-We can either copy/paste an emoji or use its shortcut like so: `:joy:`
+We :heart: emojis :joy:.
+Do not copy/paste an emoji (as that causes issues with creating a PDF from markdown via $\LaTeX$).
+Instead, use its shortcut like so: `:joy:`

-[emojipedia.org](https://emojipedia.org/) is a great resource to copy/paste emojis from 😀
+[emojipedia.org](https://emojipedia.org/) is a great resource to copy/paste emojis from :smile:

 ## Footnotes and inline notes